Chambers brothers (pastoralists): Family

+Recognition

+Priscilla Creek was named for this daughter of John.

 James Redin

 James Watson Redin (15 April 1813 – 22 August 1871) was a brother of Catherine and Mary Chambers, born in Newton Hall, Lincolnshire.
 He had been booked on the James Renwick in 1837 but withdrew at the last moment.
-According to Margaret Goyder Kerr (op. cit.) he never joined his relations in Australia but this is contradicted by the evidence: he arrived in South Australia ca.1855.
+According to Margaret Goyder Kerr (op. cit.) he never joined his relations in Australia but this is contradicted by the evidence: he arrived in South Australia c.
+1855.

 His brother Thomas Redin (1814–) was booked on the John Renwick voyage of 1836 but no more information is available as yet.

 Family

-He married Susan (ca. 1808 – 23 November 1870) and had a home at Crowder Street, Lower Mitcham, South Australia and at Aldinga, South Australia Their children included:
+He married Susan (c.
+1808 – 23 November 1870) and had a home at Crowder Street, Lower Mitcham, South Australia and at Aldinga, South Australia Their children included: